 That makes NVMe SSDs the perfect storage tech for gaming.

 Running on the same basic interface as your graphics card, NVMe SSDs deliver more raw bandwidth and performance than any SATA-based SSD could ever offer.
 They're also a lot smaller than any other hard drive or SSD too, which all means that the best NVMe SSDs are perfect for either that small form factor build you always wanted or a monstrous high-end gaming PC build.

 What's so special about NVMe?

 The old storage paradigm was built on the idea of spinning disks.
-When SSDs hit the mainstream consumer market starting in 2007, they reset our expectations for storage.
+When SSDs hit the mainstream consumer market back in 2007, they reset our expectations for storage.
 Moving from the mechanical world of hard drives to the silicon world of SSDs brought rapid improvements in performance, technology, capacities, and reliability.
-SSDs had no difficulty saturating the various SATA connections.
-Faster alternatives were needed, but the interface was only part of the problem.
+SSDs quickly saturated the various SATA connections, and so faster alternatives were needed, but the interface was only part of the problem.